christopher-hakkaart/nf-workshops/workshops/templates.md

 Modules are being tracked in `modules.json`.

-Can also use private repository of modules using `--git-remote` in `nf-core modules install` command.
+Can also use a private repository of modules using `--git-remote` in `nf-core modules install` command.

 There are over 1000 modules and 50 subworkflows that are available from the nf-core repository.